shotgunsoftware/tk-core/docs/initializing.rst

     # now start up the maya engine for a given Shotgun object
     e = mgr.bootstrap_engine("tk-maya", entity={"type": "Asset", "id": 1234})

-In this rudimentary example, there is no need to construct any :class:`sgtk.Sgtk` instance or run a ``tank`` command - the :class:`ToolkitManager` instead becomes the entry point into the system.
+In this example, there is no need to construct any :class:`sgtk.Sgtk` instance or run a ``tank`` command - the :class:`ToolkitManager` instead becomes the entry point into the system.
 It will handle the setup and initialization of the configuration behind the scenes and start up a Toolkit session once all the required pieces have been initialized and set up.